AnotherSamWilson/miceforest/README.md

   - **Flexible** Can handle pandas DataFrames and numpy arrays.
 The imputation process can be completely customized.
 Can handle categorical data automatically.
-  - **Used In Production** Kernels can be saved (recommended using the dill package) and impute new, unseen datasets.
+  - **Used In Production** Kernels can be saved and impute new, unseen datasets.
 Imputing new data is often orders of magnitude faster than including the new data in a new `mice` procedure.
 Imputation models can be built off of a kernel dataset, even if there are no missing values.
 New data can also be imputed in place.

 This document contains a thorough walkthrough of the package, benchmarks, and an introduction to multiple imputation.
 More information